Staying in a Traditional Santana House

 The upstairs of the houses are very cosy

-One of the best things to do in Santana is hike Caldeirão Verde and Caldeirão do Inferno in the Queimadas Forestry park.
+One of the best things to do in Santana is hike Caldeirão Verde and Caldeirão do Inferno in the Queimadas Forestry Park.
 This trail looks like it’s been plucked from the pages of a storybook with fairytale buildings, an enchanting forest and jaw-dropping scenery.

 The 100m Caldeirão Verde Waterfall plummeting down the cliffs, Queimadas Forestry Park, Madeira, Portugal